 - Ability to reflect upon one’s knowledge and understanding of world history, geography, global issues (health, climate, social responsibility, conflict resolution and economics) and of the process of globalization itself.

 - Statement of Intent submitted by Grade 10

 - Successful Participation in grades 10 through 12

 - Globally oriented coursework each year

-- Four years of high school language study other than Latin*, preferably in the same language
+- Four years of high school language study

 - International/cross-cultural or inter-cultural travel experience